XcalableMP/manual/en/coarray.rst

 =================================

 An overview of Coarray has described in :doc:`tutorial-local`.
-This page explains details of the synchronization statement that has not been explained yet.
+This page explains details of the synchronization statements that have not been explained yet.

 .. contents::
    :local:
    :depth: 2

-Kind of synchronization statements
+Synchronization statements
 -------------
 sync all
 ^^^^^^^^^^^^^^^^^^